-any occupation means any occupation, business, or employment the life insured is suited to by education, training, or experience.
-Earnings from this occupation, business or employment should be more than 25% of the life insured's most recent 12 months of work for remuneration or reward.
+any occupation means any occupation, business, or employment the life insured is suited for by education, training, or experience.
+Earnings from this occupation, business or employment should be more than 25% of the life insured's earnings from their most recent 12 months of work for remuneration or reward.